Urban green space: Current trends

 Segmentation of urban open spaces was particularly prominent in America during the twentieth century.
 Since the late 1800s romantic park systems, open space designers have been concerned with guiding, containing or separating urban growth, distributing recreation, and/or producing scenic amenity, mostly within the framework of geometric abstractions."
 Such segmentation was especially prominent in the 1990s, when urban open spaces took a path similar to that of parks, following the modernization trend of segmentation and specialization of areas.
-As modernity stressed "increased efficiency, quantifiablity, predictability, and control… In concert with the additional social divisions", open spaces grew more specific in purpose.
-Perhaps this increase in division of social classes' use of open space, demonstrated by the segmentation of the spaces, displays a situation similar to the privatization of London parks in the eighteenth century, which displayed a desire to make classes more distinct.
+As modernity stressed "increased efficiency, quantifiability, predictability, and control… In concert with the additional social divisions", open spaces grew more specific in purpose.

-Today, places like Scandinavia, which do not have a significant history of outdoor recreation and gathering places, are seeing a proliferation of urban open spaces and adopting a lifestyle supported by the extra urban breathing room.
-An example of this can be seen in Copenhagen where an area closed to car traffic in 1962 developed, in just a few decades, a culture of public political gatherings and outdoor cafes emerged.
-Not only is appreciation for and use of urban open spaces flourishing in locations that historically lacked such traditions, the number of urban open spaces is increasing rapidly as well.
+In the 20th century, places like Scandinavia saw a proliferation of urban open spaces and began adopting a lifestyle supported by the extra urban breathing room.
+An example of this can be seen in Copenhagen where, in an area closed to car traffic in 1962, there developed in just a few decades a culture of public political gatherings and outdoor cafes.

-Non-sustainable gardening, including mowing, use of chemical fertilisers, herbicides and pesticides harm green spaces.
-Contrarywise, one of the conditions for good urban open space is sustainable gardening.
+Non-sustainable gardening practices, including mowing, use of chemical fertilizers, herbicides and pesticides harm green spaces.
+Consequently, one of the conditions for good urban open space is sustainable gardening.

-Urban blue spaces

-At the beginning of the 21st century studies shows that living near water considerably improve physical and mental health, increase life longevity.
+At the beginning of the 21st century, studies began to show that living in areas near water (known as "blue spaces") considerably improved physical and mental health, increasing life longevity.